VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 ## Layman intro about RNN and LSTM

 The brain functionalities are the inspiration for most of the neural network algorithms.
-To understand this model, we have to remember how we learned alphabets and numbers.
+To understand this model, we have to recollect how we learned alphabets and numbers.

 For example, we will start to learn pronunciation of first four alphabets (A,B,C,D) individually, then we will again try to say from A to D. Then we will learn next four alphabets (E, F, G, H), then we will again try to